 The measure adopted on November 30th 2018 is meant to protect Swiss stock exchange infrastructure, introducing a recognition obligation effective from 1 January 2019 for foreign trading venues that admit Swiss shares to trading.

 Affected trading venues

-The FDF adapted the list of jurisdictions, thus EU trading venues now also fulfill the requirements for the new Swiss recognition.
+The FDF revised the list of jurisdictions, thus EU trading venues now also fulfill the requirements for the new Swiss recognition.